elsevier-health/pss-adobe-target/README.md

 });
 ```

-The response will be an object with a key of each activity requested with the value of the offers defined for the requested activities.
+The response will be an object with a key of `experience` and a value of the experience group the user is in.
+This object
+is setup in Adobe Target activity

 Here is a sample response for the ```/target/activity?activity=statdx-hsearch``` route
 ```json
 {